Agent Zero — from zero to SAGE

 5. Creating (41+): SAGE participates in designing its own growth.

 Identity is anchored via LCT (Linked Context Token — a unique identifier locked to the physical hardware, like a digital fingerprint).
 Reboot = same entity.
 Hardware swap = new entity.
-The LLM carries LoRA-trained personality weights specific to the hardware it was raised on.
+Model weights stay frozen — identity lives in state files, prompt construction, and accumulated experience, not in the weights.

 Graduated tool introduction: New capabilities like tool use aren't dropped on SAGE as features — they're introduced through a staged protocol that mirrors the developmental curriculum itself: